129 Features Across Three Dimensions

 Safety guardrails

 Destructive commands (force push, hard reset, recursive delete) require explicit human request.
 Sensitive files (.env, credentials) are blocked from commits.
 Feature branches must be tested before merging.
+The first write to any path outside the current repository in a session requires explicit user confirmation, so an agent working in a spoke project cannot quietly write into the Hub or any other project.

 These are structural constraints, not opt-in features.
 They cannot be bypassed without the human explicitly choosing to do so.